 Tile is thin and easily attaches to key ring.
-Works in reverse.
-If you can't find your phone, double click the tile and your phone automatically rings.
+Works in reverse: if you can't find your phone, double click the tile and your phone automatically rings.

-Doesn't have replaceable battery.
 Tracks your location – a possible privacy issue.

 6 fobs for keys, remotes, and even pets.
 Bright colors help find lost items.

 Fobs are on the big side, and they aren't waterproof.

 A light on the remote helps to locate lost items in the dark.
 Works within 20 to 30 ft. of fob.

 Shape of fob makes them difficult to attach to items other than keys.